-The Family Educational Rights and Privacy Act of 1974 (sometimes referred to as the Buckley Amendment) was designed to protect the privacy of educational records and to establish the rights of students to inspect and review their educational records.
-It also provided control over the release of educational record information.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) was designed to protect the privacy of educational records and to establish the rights of students to inspect and review their educational records.
 The original intent of this legislation was to keep elementary and high school records private and to give parents access to their child’s school records.

 Once a student turns eighteen, or attends school beyond secondary school, the rights of access to the student’s records transfer to the student.
-This means that all academic information regarding your college student goes directly to the student unless the student has given specific, written permission to release that information to someone else.
+This means that all academic information regarding your college student goes directly to the student unless they give specific, written permission to release that information to someone else.
 The exception to this law occurs if parents document in writing that the student is still claimed as a dependent for income tax purposes.
 The college may require you to submit your most recent tax forms in order to support this claim.

-Generally FERPA rules mean that student academic information such as grades or academic standing (GPA, academic transcript, academic warning, academic probation, or discipline records) will be given to the student and not to the parents.
+Generally FERPA rules mean that student academic information such as grades or academic standing (GPA, academic transcripts, academic warnings, academic probation, or discipline records) will be given to the student and not to the parents.
 College students are considered responsible adults who may determine who will receive information about them.
 College representatives are prohibited from discussing information about the student’s academic record with parents.

 Most colleges have a waiver form which students can sign allowing records to be released to parents or college representatives, such as faculty members, to discuss records with parents.
 Your student may, or may not, wish to sign this release.

 College Parents of America has also created an easy to use form that you can download here.
-Generally speaking – a parent may also acquire the power of attorney for your student which is also acceptable as proof of FERPA consent.
+As an alternative, parents may acquire power of attorney over their student as proof of FERPA consent.

-Does this mean that you have no way to find out your student’s grades?
+Without filing forms, do you have any way to find out your student’s grades?

-Because FERPA legislation prevents parents from finding out student grades and academic standing directly from the school, the best way to find out how your student is doing is to ask him.
-The sharing of student academic information with parents becomes a family issue rather than an institutional issue.
-It is a decision that families should discuss and make together.
-Perhaps one of the benefits of the FERPA rule is that is provides an additional opportunity for parents to communicate with their college student about their expectations and the student’s responsibilities.
-Rather than seeing this legislation as a barrier to good college parenting, parents might see this as an important opportunity for meaningful dialogue with a student.
+Because FERPA legislation prevents parents from finding out student grades and academic standing directly from the school, the best way to find out how your student is doing is to ask.
+Sharing student academic information with parents is a family discussion issue rather than an institutional issue.
+Perhaps one of the benefits of the FERPA rule is an additional opportunity for parents to communicate with their college student about their expectations and the student’s responsibilities.

 If your college student signs a waiver, does this mean that grades will automatically be sent to you?